You'll love this delicious Chick'n Pot Pie recipe. And the fact that it cooks up in just one skillet will make you love it even more!

 1 cup potato, diced

-1 cup of frozen mixed vegetables, peas, carrot, corn, and green beans
+1 cup of frozen mixed vegetables, peas, carrots, corn, and green beans

 2 cloves garlic, minced